How To Set Up An Ergonomic Desk To Prevent Workplace Injury

 Are you feeling the effects of having been working at a poorly designed workstation?

-Maybe you’re worried about developing musculoskeletal injuries after having worked from a non-ideal workspace for the duration of the pandemic and want to be proactive in preventing issues from developing.
+Maybe you’re worried about developing musculoskeletal injuries after having worked from a non-ideal workspace for a long time and want to be proactive in preventing issues from developing.

-Or you’re worried because you’re starting to notice the signs of an issue such as carpal tunnel syndrome, such as tingling in your fingers, or weakness in your hands.
+Or perhaps you’re worried because you’re starting to notice the signs of an issue like carpal tunnel syndrome, such as tingling in your fingers, or weakness in your hands.

 Capitol Physical Therapy can help.

-Serving the Washington DC area, we offer physical therapy services for issues related to the musculoskeletal system, including ergonomic injuries.
+We offer physical therapy in DC for issues related to the musculoskeletal system, including ergonomic injuries.

 1331 H St NW #200,